Our Top Tips for SaaS Start-Ups

 1. Promoting Solutions Rather Than Products

 SaaS startups can accomplish a wide range of things.
-Some businesses prosper, and others fail when a product or service can’t be sold.
+Some York businesses prosper, and others fail when a product or service can’t be sold.
 Pay attention to the issue at hand.

 With the iPhone, Apple was able to do this by concentrating on the weaknesses of its competitors and presenting the answer as miraculous.
 What sets you apart from your competition is your ability to identify and address client pain points.
 Not supplying them with something they don’t even aware they require in the form of another product.